The person at the center of this case

 Jeffrey Stinnett was last seen by his mother on January 15, 1978.

-Housemate called to report Jeff had been missing for approximately seven days.
-Personal belongings remained in his apartment.
+Jeff was reported missing after his housemate called to report he had been absent for approximately seven days.
+His personal belongings remained in his apartment.